Santhoshi05/CityCab_Fare_Calculator_Python/README.md

 The system ensures proper validation using exception handling to avoid invalid inputs and incorrect data.

 ## FARE CALCULATION LOGIC
--Base fare is calculated as:
+Base fare is calculated as:
 Distance × Rate per km
--Vehicle rates:
+Vehicle rates:
-Economy → ₹10 per km
+Economy - ₹10 per km,
-Premium → ₹18 per km
+Premium - ₹18 per km,
-SUV → ₹25 per km
+SUV - ₹25 per km.

--Surge Pricing:
+Surge Pricing:
 If ride time is between 5 PM (17:00) and 8 PM (20:00) → fare is multiplied by 1.5x

 ## KEY FEATURES